billybrook/Product-Preview-Project/README.md

   justify-content: center;
 }
 ```
 The above code was used to add various styling effects to the button.
+I have adjusted the font properties and given the background of the button the correct colour according to the design specifications.
+In order to make the button the correct size I have used padding and width properties.
+The border radius property was used to give rounded edges to the button.
+The cursor: pointer property changes the hover state of the mouse icon to the pointing finger icon.
 - How to write a media query

 To see how you can add code snippets, see below: